wassim2u/CareerAI/README.md

 ## Local Development

 For the application to run, it needs to be launched locally for the time being.
-You need to launch three things:  Flutter Frontend, Flask Backend, and React Frontend.
+You need to launch three things:
+- Flask Backend,
+- Flutter Frontend (landing page),
+- and React Frontend (for avatar streaming).